RohitRgt8/Reactjs-Test-Lektik/README.md

 Please organize, design, test, document and make your code deployment ready as if it was going into production.

+# Task Timeline
+# 8 hours from start

 # Functional requirement

 Consume the [Star Wars API](https://swapi.dev/) and render it's data.
 The NAV bar must contain links for pages showing Planets, Spaceships, People, and Vehicles.
 Each of the pages must load data in a paginated fashion.
 Bonus points for infinite scrolling.
 We prefer to see cards, lozenges rather than plain old lists/ grids in atleast one of the pages.
 There must be details page for each item in the main list.
 For example, when a starship <Link> is clicked a <StarshipPage> component should be rendered that displays the starship's name, model and a "Return to Starship List" <Link> that routes back.